Information détaillée concernant le cours

 Pedagogical methods and logistics

 We will alternate theoretical discussion with the practical use of different tools.
-Participants will apply concepts we discuss to their publication in progress.
-We will address Open Scientific Information in a group game.
+Participants will work in groups on different topics.
+We will address scientific publication in a group game.

 Participants will need to bring their own laptop configured with Wifi access for "Eduroam" and a VPN link already installed.

-Doctoral candidates in Humanities and Social Sciences, Exact, Natural and Life Sciences who meet the above prerequisites.
+Doctoral candidates in Humanities and Social Sciences, Exact, Natural and Life Sciences.

 Date: Thursday 20th May 2021